Skyscanner/backpack-ios/Backpack/Calendar/README.md

 `Backpack/Calendar` contains the Backpack Calendar component in the class `BPKCalendar`.
 The calendar is a calendar view offering user interaction.

+Note: When the selection type is changed, selected dates will be deselected unless the number of selections is compatible with the new selection type.

 ### Simple calendar

 #### Objective-C